inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 ### 0) Check if it's already installed

 Depending on how you installed GF, you might already have the Python bindings.
-If you downloaded the Mac or Ubuntu binary, then you should have it.
+If you downloaded the Mac or Ubuntu binary, then you should have them.
+(Of course, if you have Mac or Ubuntu but you installed GF in another way, you can still download the binary just for the sake of the libraries and ignore everything else that comes with it!)

-You can test it by typing `import pgf` in a Python shell:
+To test if you have the Python bindings, open a Python shell and type `import pgf`:

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="nv">$ </span>python
 <span class="nv">&lt;information about your python&gt;</span>